skyBeacon: turning base to final

-TSO Certified product begins shipping in August 2018.
-We will fulfill orders as quickly as possible.
-Orders placed today are expected to ship mid-September.
+We are shipping certified skyBeacon orders now.
+We will fulfill orders as quickly as possible and in the order they were placed.
+Orders placed today are expected to ship in January 2019.

 skyBeacon is designed to be a direct replacement for the common navigation light or nav/strobe found on many aircraft. skyBeacon has the form factor and installation characteristics of a traditional Grimes style teardrop shaped wingtip navigation light.

 skyBeacon is a direct replacement for the lights shown below (as an example).

 After the outer cover screw is removed the mounting base for the lights shown above will have the same 3 hole mounting pattern as skyBeacon.
 See installation manual for full details.

 We do not currently recommend skyBeacon be installed on aircraft with fuel tanks commonly referred to as tip tanks which were popular additions to some aircraft.
 Tip tanks or other large obstructions on the wing may negatively impact GPS performance.
 For guidance on fitment and installation submit a photo of your wingtip along with the year, manufacturer and model to email@example.com